A couple teams of Pirates made life tough for first-year Grain Valley softball coach Calvin Valvo and his young Eagles team.

 The Eagles left the bases loaded twice in the first game.
 One especially frustrating situation took place when a batter struck out, to end an inning, and the next three Eagles collected hits to start the next inning.

-Page 2 of 2 - “We hit the ball pretty well in the first game, but just couldn’t come up with the big hit,” Valvo said.
+“We hit the ball pretty well in the first game, but just couldn’t come up with the big hit,” Valvo said.
 “That’s something we’ll be working on.”

 Valvo said the second game allowed him to “play around with the lineup” as Belton’s Katie Giacone allowed just three hits – including two Mays’ doubles – and added two, two-run doubles when she hit from the cleanup position.